wxluoweihao/ailook-studio/README.md

-# AI Lineage (derived from querybook)
+# AILook Studio

-AI Lineage is a tool base on querybook Big Data IDE that allows you to discover, create, and share data analyses, queries, and tables.
+AI Look Studio is a tool base on querybook Big Data IDE that allows you to discover, create, and share data analyses, queries, and tables.

 For querybook, please check below:
 [Check out the full documentation & feature highlights here.](https://querybook.org)